Estimated reading time: 2 minutes

-Looking after my son, I have struggled to find flexible work to fit around my caring role.
+Likewise, looking after my son, I have struggled to find flexible work to fit around my caring role.
 Because of this, I have changed jobs a few times over the years.
 Initially, I used to work unsociable hours and had to rely on my mum to do the school run and look after my son while I was working.
-My mum was what you call a sandwich carer.
+Additionally, my mum was what you call a sandwich carer.

 I was worrying all the time as to mum’s whereabouts, as she would go missing and I would get phone calls at work from carers to say she was not at home.